inab/openVRE/README.md

 A production-ready version of openVRE can be found in the [openVRE](https://github.com/inab/openVRE) repository.
 It also includes a complete documentation of the platform at the respository [wiki](https://github.com/inab/openVRE/wiki).

-⚠️ This documentation is a work in progress and it may not correspond with the production version repository documentation.
+⚠️ This documentation is a work in progress and may not correspond with the production version repository documentation.

 ## Installation